 In 1999, House Democratic leadership tapped Verla as House chair of the Joint Oversight Committee on Mental Health.
 As a champion for people with mental illness and developmental disabilities, she increased funding for community based mental health inpatient beds, the UNC Cochlear Implant program, El Futuro, Club Nova, and a program to identify and treat early onset schizophrenia.
 In 2005, she was appointed as chair of the House Health and Human Services Appropriations Committee, where she developed expertise in Medicaid and pushed for annual funding increases for early childhood programs and for people with developmental disabilities.

 She was the primary sponsor of the bill that created North Carolina's high-risk pool, Inclusive Care, to insure people with chronic, serious physical health problem and the bill that repealed the state’s involuntary sterilization program.
 She is proud of her role as House sponsor of the Confidence in Elections bill that requires a paper trail ballot for every voter in the state.
 See Bills for more information on her legislative accomplishments.

-Verla is an avid reader and often has several books by her bed; one is always a mystery.
+Verla enjoys reading, usually more than one book at a time; one is always a mystery.
 She and her husband, Chet, have two grown sons: Erik and Kurt.
-The family spent many happy holidays with grandparents in South Carolina and California as well as on trips to the North Carolina mountains and beaches and abroad to Europe and South Africa.
-Verla and her husband, Chet, also explore national parks and visit Napa Valley with California friends.
+When their sons were young, the family spent many happy holidays with grandparents in South Carolina and California.
+They traveled to North Carolina mountains and beaches and abroad to Hawaii, Europe and South Africa.
+Verla and Chet now explore national parks and visit Napa Valley with California friends.
 Since Chet retired as a Professor in the UNC Psychology Department, he has been remaking their one-acre yard from a pine forest to a display of Japanese maples, now at 20 and growing.